Business Resources in New Mexico

 FatPipe ABQ is a collaborative and coworking space that brings startups and existing businesses together to create a unique and dynamic environment where new ideas are nurtured to thrive.
 With its state-of-the-art and modern facilities, like-minded professionals are able to develop their ideas and turn them into innovative businesses and ventures.

 NM Partnership is a program of the New Mexico Economic Development Department.
-It is a one stop shop for locating the right resources as well as business incubators in New Mexico.
+It is a one-stop-shop for locating the right resources as well as business incubators in New Mexico.
 The program has provided numerous options for entrepreneurs who are looking for the perfect business incubator for their new venture.
-NM Partnership also has available support for incentives, workforce training programs and real estate sites and buildings.
+NM Partnership also has available support for incentives, workforce training programs, and real estate sites and buildings.

 The South Valley Economic Development Center is a business incubator that provides state-of-the-art facilities, up-to-date resources and numerous training and mentorship programs that will enable entrepreneurs to grow and expand their small businesses in South Valley as well as New Mexico as a whole.

 The Arrowhead Center situated at New Mexico State University brings together professionals, entrepreneurs and researchers to formulate solutions to market problems and take advantage of the use of market opportunities.
-Arrowhead Center supports the commercialization of technology unveiled by researchers as well as assisting entrepreneurs explore the business market and monetize new solutions.
+Arrowhead Center supports the commercialization of technology unveiled by researchers as well as assisting entrepreneurs to explore the business market and monetize new solutions.

 ABQid is a short-term business accelerator program that spans 12 weeks.
 The program was made based on the Techstars accelerator curriculum.
-Small businesses and startups that are admitted to the program are given $20,000 for an equity of 6%.
+Small businesses and startups that are admitted to the program are given $20,000 for equity of 6%.
 Financing is also given by the City of Albuquerque.

 Creative Startups is a virtual accelerator program that targets the creative economy in New Mexico.
-It has a curriculum which is design based on thinking concepts and the lean startup technique.
+It has a curriculum which is designed based on thinking concepts and the lean startup technique.
 Startups are aligned with mentors and everything is done virtually.
 These startups meet for an intensive 5-day boot camp and more.